phoenixframework/phoenix/guides/views.md

 {:safe, ["This is the message: ", "Hello from IEx!"]}
 ```

-As we can see, we're calling `render/3` with the individual view responsible for our test template, the name of our test template, and an empty map representing any assigns we might have wanted to pass in.
+As we can see, we're calling `render/3` with the individual view responsible for our test template, the name of our test template, and a set of assigns we might have wanted to pass in.
 The return value is a tuple beginning with the atom `:safe` and the resultant io list of the interpolated template.
 "Safe" here means that Phoenix has escaped the contents of our rendered template to avoid XSS injection attacks.

 Let's test out the HTML escaping, just for fun: